Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Eatons Hill has 14 active public transport stops.
-These are served by buses on three different routes, offering a total of 409 weekly passenger trips.
-The accessibility of these services is moderate, with residents typically living 444 meters from the nearest stop.
+Eatons Hill has 14 operational public transport stops, all serving buses.
+These are covered by three routes offering a total of 409 weekly passenger trips.
+Transport access is rated moderate, with residents typically living 444 meters from the nearest stop.
+Most residents commute outwards, primarily by car (90%).
+Vehicle ownership averages 2.1 per dwelling, higher than the regional average.
+In 2021 Census data, 22.6% of residents worked from home, possibly due to COVID-19 conditions.

-On average, there are 58 trips per day across all routes, which equates to approximately 29 weekly trips per individual stop.
+Service frequency averaged 58 trips daily across all routes, equating to about 29 weekly trips per individual stop.

 Frequently Asked Questions - Transport